All posts

 • Special characters: ? “ # $ % & ` * + – _ . / | \ ^ {} ~ can be used in the local part of an email address, just not at the beginning or at the end of the local part (find out more about special characters in email addresses here)

-2. Domain check
+2. Gibberish check

 A domain name goes right after the @ symbol and shows which domain the email address is tied to.
-For example, in pauline@bombom.com, bombom.com is the domain name.
+For example, in pauline@bombom.com, “bombom.com” is the domain name.
 Email verification services check if the domain name is correctly spelled, as well as whether the website and the domain are real and active.

-This check is important for one simple reason – websites expire, and so do email addresses tied to them.
+This email verification check is important for one simple reason – websites expire, and so do email addresses tied to them.
 Some companies leave the market while some migrate to a new domain and create new emails tied to the new domain.

-3. Catch-all check
+5. Catch-all domain check

 An email verifier also checks if the email belongs to a catch-all domain.
 A catch-all domain (also known as unverifiable or accept-all) is the type of a domain that is set to always accept mail even if you write some gibberish in the local part of the email belonging to it.